 - The WU PhD degree: This is a single degree conferred by Wageningen University. - Joint, double and dual degrees: Institutes that confer PhD programmes with joint governance, joint admission and joint supervision of PhD candidates, may both issue their PhD degree based on one and the same thesis.
 These degrees can be referred to as 'joint', 'double' or 'dual' degrees.
 Such degrees can only be awarded as part of a joint PhD programme that has been approved by the Academic Board of WU.
 The guiding principle is that the requirements for a joint doctorate programme should meet the requirements of the institutions involved in awarding the doctoral degree.
-The regulations for conferring such degrees are described in Appendix 8 of the Doctoral Degree Regulations. - Two degrees with one thesis: WU does not accept PhD theses that already have been successfully defended elsewhere.
-When two different degrees on the basis of one PhD thesis are conferred outside of a joint PhD programme, the PhD candidate needs to defend the thesis at WU first. - Second degree: In case someone possessing a PhD degree wants to start a new PhD project, the thesis resulting from that project needs to be substantially different from the previous thesis.
-Overlap in content is only allowed up to a maximum of 30%.
-The second thesis should clearly be novel in the sense that it deals with either new research questions or contains a new analysis of existing data.
+The regulations for conferring such degrees are described in Appendix 8 of the Doctoral Degree Regulations.

+- Two degrees with one thesis: WU does not accept PhD theses that already have been successfully defended elsewhere.
+When two different degrees on the basis of one PhD thesis are conferred outside of a joint PhD programme, the PhD candidate needs to defend the thesis at WU first. - Second degree: In case someone possessing a PhD degree wants to start a new PhD project, the thesis resulting from that project needs to be completely different from the previous thesis.
+Overlap in content is not allowed.